microsoft/hlsl-specs/proposals/0008-non-member-operator-overloading.md

 [0006 Reference Types](0006-reference types.md).

 Because this solution should not break existing code, it could also be enabled under HLSL 2021 as an extension.
+Using the feature in HLSL 2021 mode as an extension will produce warnings so that users can be aware of portability issues that may arise between compiler versions.

 ## Alternatives considered

+Non-member operator overloading is a feature that is generally useful, an no alternatives have been considered to the feature itself.
+Reflecting on the problems caused by HLSL 2021 removing boolean operators from vector types other options were considered.

 One considered option was to roll back the HLSL 2021 removal of vector operators.
 Operator short circuiting was introduced in HLSL 2021 to reduce